Animesh-Does-Code/win11hdr-srgb-to-gamma2.2-ahk/bin/README.md

 1. Run SETUP.bat as administrator
 2. Follow the prompts that appear and enter your preferred values.
+   - Your SDR content brightness slider value can be found in Windows' settings.
+Further in the README are links to tutorials on how to find it, in case it's needed.
 3. The script will start running and can be controlled with hotkeys.
 4. You can also run the script manually from HDRGammaFix.exe, but only after the initial setup.